ranedk/tuts/rust/rusttuts/12-attributes.md

+## Attributes
-## An attribute is metadata applied to some module, crate or item.
+An attribute is metadata applied to some module, crate or item.
 This metadata can be used to/for:

 - Conditional compilation of code
 - Set crate name, version and type (binary or library)